davegill/wrf-coop/README.md

 It takes too long to always rebuild the container with WRF from scratch.

 ### Build first image.
-This image has the libs, data, directory structure, etc inside.
-The construction of this image uses the `Dockerfile-first_part` from this repository.
-This Docker setup was tested at https://github.com/davegill/travis_test.
-In the docker branch of the travis_test repo are the original `Dockerfile-template` and the `.travis.yml` files.

 As of December 2019, this build / tag / push sequence must take place on a Linux machine.
 When trying to run this on a Mac, after 45 minutes of build time, you get:
 ```
 etotheipi> docker push davegill/wrf-coop